adam-hanna/securitiesOption.js/README.md

 <dl>
   <dt><h3>1. erf(x)</h3>
   <dd>source (modified from original): http://www.codeproject.com/Articles/408214/Excel-Function-NORMSDIST-z
-  <dd>The error function (a.k.a the Gauss error function) modified by Homer's method and is used in the normDist function.
+  <dd>The error function (a.k.a. the Gauss error function) modified by Homer's method and is used in the normDist function.
   <dd><h6>Arguments</h6>
   <ul>
     <li><b>x</b>: numeric input</li>